$9,900 inc. gst

 By sire of sires Invincible Spirit, Cable Bay (IRE) has all the attributes that Australian breeders search for, an outstanding pedigree, stakes performing juvenile and a well-conformed, good looking horse.

-The highest rated 2YO in the UK and Ireland to go to stud the year he retired, Cable Bay was duly supported with a quality book of mares, with his first-crop runners hitting the ground last season, his 27 two-year-old winners and eight stakes performers in Europe, highlighted the speed and precocity that Cable Bay processed himself.
+The highest rated 2YO in the UK and Ireland to go to stud the year he retired, Cable Bay was duly supported with a quality book of mares.
+With his first-crop runners hitting the ground last season, his 27 two-year-old winners and eight stakes performers in Europe, highlighted the speed and precocity that Cable Bay processed himself.

 Having served an exceptional book of handpicked mares in his first Australian season, that have both performed on the track and been proven to produce, Cable Bay has been given a significant head start to succeed.

-“To demonstrate the support he received in his first season in Australia, more than 25% of the mares he covered were stakes winners or stakes performers, including a full-sister to All Too Hard, and a half-sister to Black Caviar,” Price said.
+“To demonstrate the support he received in his first season in Australia, more than 25% of the mares he covered were stakes winners or stakes performers, including a full-sister to All Too Hard, and a half-sister to Black Caviar,” James Price – General Manager Commercial.

 “Cable Bay’s 2YOs are excelling in Europe.
 He’s already fulfilling our belief in him so at this stage we couldn’t have enough of his stock in our paddocks,” stated Price.

-Showing the customary speed their sire was known for, his race winning progeny have shown above average ability with many connections indicating they will be aimed towards black type races in the future.
+Showing the customary speed their sire was known for, his race winning progeny have shown above average ability with many connections indicating they will be aimed towards more black type races in the future.
 Cable Bay finished the season as leading first season sire in Great Britain & Ireland on prizemoney capping off an incredibly exciting season for the young sire.